shibaji7/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate at 'Space@VT' SuperDARN Lab
+role: Postdoc at 'Space@VT' SuperDARN Lab

 # Organizations/Affiliations to show in About widget
 organizations: